-This impact is for 9,494 square feet (0.22 acre) of PMA impacts for grading required to maintain the 1.5 factor of safety lines, due to the presence of Marlboro clays on-site.
+This impact is requesting 9,494 square feet (0.22 acre) of PMA impacts for grading required to maintain the 1.5 factor of safety lines due to the presence of Marlboro clays on-site.
 The applicant is proposing to provide reforestation to support the stream buffer in this area.
+This impact is supported as proposed to maintain slope stability.